-LIC world's strongest insurance brand: Brand Finance Insurance Report
+LIC world's strongest insurance brand: Brand Finance Insurance report

 In recent developments, the government approved a 17 per cent wage revision for LIC employees, effective from August 2022, benefiting over 110,000 employees.

 LIC's shares also reached an all-time high of Rs 1,175, making it India's most valuable PSU company and reclaiming its status as the fifth most valuable Indian listed company, surpassing SBI in market valuation.
-PTI DP DP MR
+PTI DP HVA